stlab/better-code/chapters/0000 Outline.md

   - in concurrency chapter show how more complex algorithms may parallelize better and be more/less efficient

+Tasks for Dave
+- [] incorporate material from Embracing Algorithms, particularly big-O
 ### Types

 ### Material to be Reviewed / Added